Projects

 1. Fallacy detector.
 Highlights every passage that contains a logical fallacy, explains each in a Word-style margin comment, and assigns the whole piece a fallacy score from 0 to 100.
 Streams results progressively while the LLM is still writing.
 28-fallacy catalog with a per-fallacy modal and a guide page at /fallacies.

 3. Neutrality assessment.
 Flags the framing, attribution and source-selection patterns that make a text partisan even when it doesn't commit any explicit fallacy and doesn't lie about facts.
 Eight issue types: loaded language, asymmetric attribution, false equivalence, selective omission, source asymmetry, both-sidesing, steering, genetic framing.
-Deliberately does not classify partisan direction — surfaces patterns the reader can audit.
+Deliberately does not classify partisan direction; the goal is to surface patterns the reader can audit.

 Methodology